Java-Jonas/yamltostruct/README.md

 ## About
-yamltostruct lets you define golang types in yaml format and unmarshals it into an [AST](https://golang.org/pkg/go/ast/#File).
+yamltostruct lets you define golang types in yaml format and unmarshals it into [AST declarations](https://golang.org/pkg/go/ast/#File).
 <br/>
 <br/>
 ## Motivation